From Idea to StartUp: Our Journey as EIRs at Mayfield

 Finally, on the morning of Feb 1st, we were where we dreamt to be – pitching to the Mayfield partnership for an investment.
 After a week of further deliberations and fine tuning aspects of the business plan, we received a funding commitment from Mayfield.

 It is rare to see investors moving with such transparency, trust and speed, and we are indeed fortunate to have partnered with Navin and the Mayfield team.
 We will fondly reflect back on our time here as one of incredible learning and growth in a short period of time.

 While we close one chapter, Aman and I are already writing the next chapter as Immersa, Inc. The data engineering landscape has seen incredible advancements in recent years.
 We came to the realization that while data is everywhere, data intelligence is rarely available to anyone but the privileged few.
 Immersa is on a mission to change that.
 To unleash data intelligence to everyone, and to democratize the use of data in the enterprise.

 We could not be more excited to continue our partnership with Mayfield as our investor, and Navin as our board member, as we build the next iconic tech company.

-Meet Vivek Saraswat, Founding VP of Product at Immersa
+Meet Vivek Saraswat, Product Advisor at Immersa

 Early in our interactions at Mayfield, Navin introduced us to Vivek Saraswat on their investment team.
 We leveraged Vivek as a sounding board for Immersa’s product strategy, and tapped his expertise on product-led GTM.